allaboutapps/Fetch/README.md

 APIClient.shared.setup(with: Config(baseURL: URL(string: "https://api.github.com")!))
 ```

-Lets create a struct named `Organisation` with a few properties.
+Lets create a struct named `Organization` with a few properties.
 The model will be parsed from the network response.

 ```swift